 In either case, the name of the game should be to replicate your current window as closely as possible.
 This might mean that you end up paying slightly over the odds – but the investment will prove worthwhile in the long run.
 For one thing, you’ll not be forced to tear the window out and start afresh; for another, you’ll be preserving the value of the entire street.

-What about double glazing?
+What about double glazing in conservation areas?

 Double glazing works by sandwiching a layer of inert gas between two panes of glass.
 This severely restricts the flow of heat from one side to the other, increasing the energy efficiency of any given property.